eProsima/Fast-DDS-docs/README.md

 FASTDDS_BRANCH=<branch> make help
 ```

+### Troubleshooting

+Python versions 3.7 and newer produce `Duplicate declaration` and `Error when parsing function declaration` warnings
+when running `make test`,this is due to a difference in the Sphinx 3.0.3 module code which prevents the patch from
+working.

 ## Generating documentation in other formats

 The documentation can be generated in several formats such as HTML, PDF, LaTex, etc. For a complete list of targets run: